Problematic social media use: Causes and mechanisms

 There are parallels to the gambling industry inherent to the design of various social media sites, with "'ludic loops' or repeated cycles of uncertainty, anticipation and feedback" potentially contributing to problematic social media use.
 Another factor directly facilitating the development of addiction to social media is the implicit attitude toward the IT artifact.
 Social media use may also stimulate the reward pathway in the brain.
 There is also a theory that social media addiction fulfills a basic evolutionary drives in the wake of mass urbanization worldwide.
 The basic psychological needs of "secure, predictable community life that evolved over millions of years" remain unchanged, leading some to find online communities to cope with the new individualized way of life in some modern societies.

 The "Evolutionary Mismatch" hypothesis holds that modern digital platforms amplify social competition and comparison in ways our ancestors never faced, possibly triggering maladaptive patterns such as anxiety, depression, or compulsive use.
-Similarly, some scholars compare social media to "junk food":

-The approach taken to develop social media platforms may contribute to problematic social media use.
+Similarly, some scholars compare social media to "junk food": The approach taken to develop social media platforms may contribute to problematic social media use.
 The ability to scroll and stream content endlessly and how app developers distort time by affecting the 'flow' of content when scrolling, potentially resulting in the Zeigarnik effect (the human brain will continue to pursue an unfinished task until a satisfying closure.
-Autoplay modes, the personalized nature of the content results in emotional attachment (ie, the user values this above its actual value, which is referred to as the endowment effect), and the exposure effect (repeated exposure to a distinct stimulus by the user can condition the user into an enhanced or improved attitude toward it).
+Autoplay modes, the personalized nature of the content results in emotional attachment (the user values this above its actual value, which is referred to as the endowment effect), and the exposure effect (repeated exposure to a distinct stimulus by the user can condition the user into an enhanced or improved attitude toward it).
 The interactive nature of the platforms, including the ability to "like" content has also been linked.
 Even though social media can satisfy personal communication needs, those who use it at higher rates are shown to have higher levels of psychological distress.